 In organic farming, the produce is usually lower due to the lack of synthetic fertilizers.
 As such, they tend to be more pricey than non-organic food.
 Even the overhead costs are higher in organic farming.
 All these factors make them heavier for your pocket (7).

 This is the most alarming fact related to organic food.
 It goes off the shelves rather quickly.
 Actually, organic food is produced without artificial preservatives or irradiation.
 Hence, they tend to be spoiled faster than processed non-organic food (8).

 This bacteria found in the intestinal tract of animals is a threat to human health.
 It has been revealed that even organic food safety is in jeopardy due to the contamination caused by it.
 Some alarming revelations have been made in recent studies that organic food is not actually better than conventional food on the counts of health benefits and nutrition (8).

 10. Hard To Find

 Sometimes, you may not be able to find organic food at a store near you.
-This is basically due to the non-feasibility of organic farming in every region.
+This limited availability is basically due to the non-feasibility of organic farming in every region.
 Also, because organic food has a lower shelf life, you cannot always expect to procure it from far-flung areas where organic farming is done (9).

 With these pros and cons of organic foods, whether you should choose organic food or not, depends on your personal choice anyways!